mstksg/inCode/copy/entries/inside.md

     functions be the same as composing lifted functions.
 2.  `fmap id thing` should leave `thing` unchanged.
 </aside>

-#### What does it "mean"?

-We've been staying with `Maybe` so far, but we're going to jump head-first into generalizing this to different worlds really fast, so it's important to remember what `fmap` means and doesn't mean.

-*All fmap does* is take a function and turn it into a function that works "inside the Functor"; inside your world.
-It takes an `a -> b` and turns it into an `f a -> f b`.

-What does this actually mean, "semantically"?

-This is *completely up to the world/instance to decide*.

-For `Maybe`, we used the *semantics* that "fmapping will apply the function to the value if there is one."

-For a different world...what does it mean to apply a function "inside that world"?

-It's up to that instance!
-You get to pick whatever meaning/implementation "makes the most sense" in your world.

 Worlds of all sorts
 -------------------